It’s an unfortunate fact that people are becoming less and less responsive to traditional advertising.

 - Evoke positive feelings that they begin to associate with your brand

-Once you craft a killer subject line and decide what you want to say, you need to create an email that can be viewed on a variety of devices.
-Web-based email clients may restrict the email from occupying the entire screen, so best to restrict your content to a wide of 800px or less.
+Once you craft a killer subject line and decide what you want to say, you need to create an email that can be viewed on a variety of devices and is easily scannable.

 2. Create and use consistent branding assets

 Logos, headers, and footers are just some of the branding assets that you might use repeatedly on different email campaigns.

 To minimize the content creation process, you can create these assets and have them stored in a library.